o

 At Least One Accredited by Joint Commission?
 Yes

-Public Transit: Yes, but it is limited and is primarily a bus to neighboring Boulder.
+Public Transit: Yes, but it is primarily a bus to neighboring Boulder.

 Crime Rate: Meets the national average